dgopsq/netgrep/README.md

 // If you want to avoid waiting for the completion of
 // all the searches, the method `searchBatchWithCallback` will
-// execute a callback everytime a search completes.
+// execute a callback every time a search completes.
 NG.searchBatchWithCallback([
   { url: 'url1' },
   { url: 'url2' },